How Does LendingTree Get Paid?

 World of Hyatt Credit Card vs. Chase Sapphire Preferred® Card

-If you’d like to keep your travel options open with another Chase card, the Chase Sapphire Preferred® Card is an excellent choice for the same $95 annual fee, and it has a phenomenal sign-up bonus.
-Since World of Hyatt is one of the card’s 1:1 hotel transfer partners (along with IHG and Marriott) — you can still offset your stays at Hyatt properties, but you’ll also have the flexibility to redeem your points on other things, too, like flights.
+If you’d like to keep your travel options open with another Chase card, the Chase Sapphire Preferred® Card is an excellent choice.
+It has the same $95 annual fee, plus a phenomenal sign-up bonus.
+And since World of Hyatt is one of the card’s 1:1 hotel transfer partners (along with IHG and Marriott), you can use points for Hyatt properties.
+You’ll also have the flexibility to redeem your points on other things, too, like flights.

 However, if you’re a Hyatt loyalist who prefers to stay with one brand and you’re aspiring to attain hotel status for extra perks, then the World of Hyatt Credit Card is a better fit.

-World of Hyatt Credit Card vs. IHG® Rewards Premier Credit Card
+World of Hyatt Credit Card vs. IHG One Rewards Premier Credit Card

-If you’re torn between which hotel’s co-branded credit card is best for you, the IHG® Rewards Premier Credit Card is worth a look.
-Like the World of Hyatt Credit Card, it’s also issued by Chase and has almost the same annual fee ($99).
+If you’re torn between which hotel’s co-branded credit card is best for you, the IHG One Rewards Premier Credit Card is worth a look.
+Like the World of Hyatt Credit Card, it’s issued by Chase and has a similar annual fee ($95).

 World of Hyatt Credit Card vs. Capital One Venture X Rewards Credit Card